Orange Is the New Black season 2

 The second season of the American comedy-drama television series Orange Is the New Black premiered on Netflix on June 6, 2014, at 12:00 am PST in multiple countries.
-It consists of thirteen episodes, each between 51–60 minutes, with a 90-minute finale.
+It consists of thirteen episodes, each between 51 and 60 minutes, with a 90-minute finale.
 The series is based on Piper Kerman's memoir, Orange Is the New Black: My Year in a Women's Prison (2010), about her experiences at FCI Danbury, a minimum-security federal prison.
 The series is created and adapted for television by Jenji Kohan.

 The series follows Piper Chapman, forced to board a bus and a plane without being given any information.
 Later she discovers that she is in Chicago to testify in the trial of Alex's drug boss, Kubra Balik, and that the stay is temporary.
 Meanwhile, in Litchfield Penitentiary, a new inmate is rising to power into the prison, by manipulating other inmates and taking control of the drug contraband.
 Threatened by this new inmate, Red goes to war, to protect her family and her power.

 Orange is the New Black received critical acclaim.
 The series received numerous accolades including: Producers Guild of America Award for Best Episodic Comedy and Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 Uzo Aduba performance was awarded with the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series and a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 The second season was nominated to several Emmys: Outstanding Drama Series, Outstanding Guest Actor in a Drama Series (Pablo Schreiber) and Outstanding Casting for a Drama Series.
 The series was nominated for the 72nd Golden Globe Awards for Best Television Series – Musical or Comedy, meanwhile Taylor Schilling was nominated for Best Actress – Television Series Musical or Comedy and Uzo Aduba for Best Supporting Actress – Series, Miniseries or Television Film.
 Lorraine Toussaint won a Best Supporting Actress in a Drama Series.